Trump's post-Orlando message falls flat with Republican establishment

 Max Boot, an influential conservative at the Council on Foreign Relations, said the Orlando tragedy “could have provided an opening for Trump to rally Republicans against terrorism.”
 But instead, Boot said, Trump has been “partisan and petty.”

-Boot criticized Trump for suggesting on Monday that President Barack Obama may sympathize with radicalized Muslims and for reviving the proposed Muslim ban.
+Boot criticized Trump for suggesting on Monday that President Barack Obama may sympathise with radicalised Muslims and for reviving the proposed Muslim ban.
 “His performance has been in character,” Boot said, “which is to say appalling.”

 Trump has alarmed some mainstream Republicans with vows to shred international trade deals, his demands that Mexico pay for a border wall and his questioning of U.S. foreign policy pillars such as its security commitments to NATO and Asian allies.